hsleonis/rag_langchain_gradio/README.md

    - Implements a question-answer chain from the OpenAI language model, enabling a dynamic and contextualized Q&A experience.

 6. **User-Friendly Gradio Interface:**
-   - The application features an interactive user interface created with Gradio.
+   - The application features an interactive user interface created with `Gradio`.
    - Users can input their queries using a textbox, enhancing user interaction and accessibility.

 7. **Real-Time Results Display:**